Safe sex: Non-penetrative sex

 A range of sex acts called non-penetrative sex or outercourse can significantly reduce STI risks.
-Non-penetrative sex includes practices such as kissing, mutual masturbation, circle jerks, manual sex, rubbing or stroking.
+Non-penetrative sex includes practices such as kissing, mutual masturbation, circle jerks, manual sex, rubbing, or stroking.
 According to the Health Department of Western Australia, this sexual practice may prevent pregnancy and most STIs.
 However, non-penetrative sex may not protect against infections that can be transmitted via skin-to-skin contact, such as herpes and human papilloma virus.
-Mutual masturbation and manual sex carry some STI risk, especially if there is skin contact or shared bodily fluids with sexual partners, although the risks are significantly lower than other sexual activities.
+Mutual masturbation and manual sex carry some STI risk, especially if there is skin contact or shared bodily fluids with sexual partners; the risks are significantly lower than other sexual activities.

 Condoms, dental dams, gloves

 Barriers, such as condoms, dental dams, and medical gloves can prevent contact with body fluids (such as blood, vaginal fluid, semen, rectal mucus), and other means of transmitting STIs (like skin, hair and shared objects) during sexual activity.